clarotech/UkCoreSdkDocs/docs/extensions/DeathNotification.md

 The **deathNotificationStatus** within the extension is a **CodeableConcept** bound to the **UKCoreDeathNotificationStatus** ValueSet.
 The binding strength is **Extensible** so codes outside of the ValueSet can be used.

-The enumeration type  `UKCoreDeathNotificationStatus` is provided to set the death notification statis using the defined codes from the UK Core.
+The enumeration type  `UKCoreDeathNotificationStatus` is provided to set the death notification status using the defined codes from the UK Core.

 ``` csharp
 using Hl7.Fhir.Model;